 This threshold is at the top end and refers to child recipients.
-For other beneficiaries such as siblings or other relations, different rates apply.
-See the table below for more information.
+For other beneficiaries such as siblings or other relations, different rates apply:

 The reason for this is that money given to a minor has the opportunity to grow in their own name throughout their early lifetime – the interest or investment growth on that initial amount doesn’t form part of the inherited or gifted amount.